 2/3 cup buttermilk

-3 boneless, skinless chicken breasts, cut into 1-inch pieces
+3 boneless, skinless chicken breasts, cut into 1-inch pieces3 carrots, chopped

 1 cup frozen peas